-I just recently began attending a Messianic Synagogue.
-After a few meetings, the rabbi seemed positive that I came from Jewish stock which surprised me greatly.
-Admittedly, I knew that a lot of Mennonite and Amish surnames are exactly the same as some German Jewish surnames, but I had never thought much of it.
+Admittedly, a lot of Mennonite and Amish surnames are exactly the same as some German Jewish surnames, but this is not much evidence.
 However, after reading The Chosen many other thoughts are coming to mind with more and more similarities becoming apparent.

 First, the Amish are very similar to the Hasid.
 They are both fundamentalists, strict in their observance of separating themselves from the secular world (including their clothing), and practice white magic.
 Seems odd doesn’t it?
 Let’s get a little more picky.